Tropical Storm Shanshan (2013): Meteorological history

 On February 18, the Japan Meteorological Agency (JMA) noted a tropical depression formed about 410 km northeast of the Morotai Island.
 The Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) followed suit on the same day and assigned the local name Crising.
 The next day, the Joint Typhoon Warning Center (JTWC) also initinated advisories to Tropical Depression 02W.
 The system could only remained as a weak tropical depression due to moderate wind shear as it was tracking west-northwest, steered by a subtropical ridge.
 At 13:00 PST (05:00 UTC), Crising made landfall at the southern tip of Davao del Sur and emerged into the Celebes Sea.
 Crising later passed near Zamboanga City and emerged into the Sulu Sea.
 Deep convection were sheared to the northwest as wind shear continued to affect the system.
 The depression continued to move west-northwest under the influence of a subtropical ridge.
 Early on February 21, Crising made the third landfall over Balabac, Palawan and emerged into the South China Sea.
 The system encountered higher wind shear and dry air as the northeast monsoon was taking toll over the South China Sea.
 The circulation center became ill-definied and completely exposed.
 As such, the JTWC issued the final warning on the system on February 21.
 The PAGASA also issued the final warning as the system left the Philippine Area of Responsibility (PAR).
-Despite the system remained disorganized, the JMA still upgraded it to a tropical storm at 18:00 UTC, and assigned the name Shanshan, at about 320 km northeast of the Natuna Islands.
+Despite the system remained disorganized, the JMA still upgraded it to a tropical storm at 18:00 UTC, and assigned the name Shanshan, (Note: The name Shanshan (Cantonese: 珊珊, [saːn˥ saːn˥]) was contributed by Hong Kong and is a feminine given nickname meaning "sparkling" in Cantonese.) at about 320 km northeast of the Natuna Islands.
 Shanshan turned southwestward as steered by the northeast monsoon.
 However, Shanshan only remained as a tropical storm for 18 hours, before weakened back to a tropical depression.
 Shanshan dissipated early on February 23 just east of the Natuna Islands.